railwayapp/docs/src/docs/guides/database-migration-guide.md

 If you are connecting to this database within Railway, it is highly recommended to use the Private URL of the new database to take advantage of our [Private Networking](/reference/private-networking) features.

+### Re-initiating Migration

+If you have been connecting to your legacy database after migrating, you may have noticed your data is out of sync.
+To resolve this, you will need to re-initiate the migration process. **You can do so by deleting the new migrated Database Service**.
+Afterwards, you will be able to re-initiate the migration process on the legacy database again.

+Please ensure that you [switch over connections](#switching-over-connections) after the new migration is complete.

+If you need further assistance on this, please [reach out to us](#need-help).

 ## Migration Timeline

 <Banner variant="info">